gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 rendered* and automatically inlines those styles in the generated HTML page.

-Super fast CSS for free 👏👏👏
+Super fast CSS by default. 👏👏👏

 ## Creating your own Gatsbygram